ogcincubator/developer-website-v3/README.md

 `npm start`

+### Note about Publishing the Website

 Commit all your changes to the `master` branch. **The `gh-pages` branch will be wiped each time, and generated dynamically from [GitHub actions](https://github.com/ogcincubator/developer-website-v3/actions/)**.
 Apart from copying the static build, the action will copy the `api` folder and pull remote repos that live under `developer.ogc.org`.
 If you need to add anything else, just edit the [workflow file](https://github.com/ogcincubator/developer-website-v3/blob/master/.github/workflows/main.yml) directly.

+## Contributing 🤝

+This website is a live project and we welcome contributions from the community!
+If you have suggestions for improvements, found a bug, or want to add new features, feel free to:

+* Open an [issue](https://github.com/opengeospatial/ogc-records-website/issues) to start a discussion
+* Submit a [pull request](https://github.com/opengeospatial/ogc-records-website/pulls) with your proposed changes

+We appreciate your support in making this website better!

 ## Intellectual Property Rights